nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 #### Why it is implemented that way:
-- **Single Responsibility Principle:** The methods to check in the user's input for the NUS course code are extracted into the `NusCourseCodeValidator` class, separate from the methods used in the `FilterCoursesCommand` class, which are mainly for the logic behind the filtering of courses.
+- **Single Responsibility Principle:** The methods to check the user's input for the NUS course code are extracted into the `NusCourseCodeValidator` class, separate from the methods used in the `FilterCoursesCommand` class, which are mainly used for the logic behind the filtering of courses.

 #### Sequence Diagram: